ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/project-migration-cmsis-v6/troubleshooting.md

 ## Troubleshooting

-This section provides an overview of the most common errors you could encounter along with possible resolutions.
+This section provides an overview of the most common errors you might encounter along with possible resolutions.

 ### Missing device

-The following error occurs when you try to migrate a project to CMSIS v6, but you have not installed the CMSIS_DFP pack:
+The following error occurs when you try to migrate a project to CMSIS v6 but you have not installed the CMSIS_DFP pack:

 ![Requested device not found for target](./Device_missing.png)